Logo preload

 When we work on Fulcrum, we’re always putting our product decisions through that filter first.
 “What underlying pain will this solve?” as opposed to immediately digging into technical specs and the “how” of the problem solving process.
 Once we’ve decided to do something for the right reason, the “how” part will happen with minimal problems.

-Our job is to help companies optimize their processes through better data and workflow.
+Our job is to help companies optimize their processes through better data and business workflows.
 Analysis of the underlying causes of pain paired with the right tools for the job leads to results.